What is a coprolite?

 Scientists can look inside coprolites to see what they contain.
 If there are bone fragments, the animal was a carnivore.
 Tooth marks on the fragments, if present, can reveal how the animal ate its prey.

 Heather says, 'Mary was really the first person who looked inside these fossils and saw the remains of fish, with scales and bone.
 This prompted William Buckland, who was a well-known geologist, to confirm that they were coprolites, which are fossilised faeces.'

 Seeds, leaf remains, pollen or bark found in a coprolite suggest that the animal it came from ate plants.

 Experts can use powerful microscopes to look at what is normally invisible to the naked eye.

 When magnified, plants often have distinctive shapes and patterns, making it possible for scientists to work out what type of plant they are looking at - even when it is partly digested and inside a coprolite.
 So scientists can learn about both a prehistoric animal's diet and which plants were growing in its habitat at the time.

 What fossils could you unearth near you and what might they tell you about prehistoric animals and their habitat?
 If you live in the UK, the Museum's Fossil Explorer app will help you uncover the ancient plant and animal fossils hidden beneath your feet.
 It is free to download.

-Follow Dippy, the Museum's Diplodocus cast, on his adventure around the UK in Dorset.
+Dippy, the Museum's Diplodocus cast, began his adventure around the UK in Dorset.
 Follow him as he explores the UK's wildlife and natural history.